AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 PI points can be added to a transfer explicitly using a tag search or implicitly using AF element references.
 For information about the difference between implicit and explicit references, see [Explicit versus implicit PI points](#explicit-versus-implicit-pi-points).

 **Before you begin:** Download and install the PI to Data Hub Agent.
-Register your PI Data Archive and AF data sources using the PI to Data Hub Agent Configuration Utility.
+Register your Data Archive and AF data sources using the PI to Data Hub Agent Configuration Utility.

 Transfer creation consists of the following tasks:

 1. Name the transfer and set data privacy settings.
-Assign a name, description, and optional historical start and end time for data retrieval.
+Assign a name, description, and optional historical start time for data retrieval.

-1. Select Stream Metadata Replication Policy (High, Medium, Low, or None) to control which PI point attributes will be stored as metadata in SDS Streams.
+1. Select Stream Metadata Replication Policy (High, Medium, Low, or None) to control which PI point attributes will be stored as metadata in SDS streams.
 This policy provides a level of data privacy in cases where sensitive information is stored in PI point attributes that you do not want replicated to the cloud.

 1. Build an AF elements transfer list.
 For agents with AF server configured, search for AF elements to add to the transfer.
 Add AF elements to the transfer.
 PI points referenced by AF elements will be implicitly added to the transfer.
 Points added to the transfer in this manner are referred to as Implicit PI points.